-But there actually isn't much research to support it (criticisms of a lack of supporting research come as far back as 1980).
-Instead, most research calls into question the idea that learning style preferences of students really matter for their learning.
-I've dug into the research and it seems to suggest that there is not only little evidence supporting learning styles theory, there is just as much—if not more—against the effectiveness of learning-styles targeting as there is in favor of it.
+But there actually isn't much research to support it (criticisms of a lack of supporting research go as far back as 1980).
+Instead, most research calls into question the idea that the learning style preferences of students really matter for their learning.
+I've dug into the research, which suggests that not only is there little evidence supporting learning styles theory, but that there is just as much—if not more—against the effectiveness of learning-styles targeting as there is in favor of it.

-Talk about an idea with "staying power"!
-Just like many urban legends and old wives tales, educators' obsession with learning styles is an idea that refuses to die.
+Just like many urban legends, learning styles are an idea that refuses to die.

-I should note, of course, that there are actually a ton of theories about different learning styles that are not based on perceptions—as many as 71 different models.
+Of course, there are a ton of theories about different learning styles that are not based on perceptions—as many as 71 different models.
 A discussion of all of them is too much to tackle and isn't what I want to really do here (see these articles for more information).

-What I do want to do is give you, the teacher, the best reasons why you shouldn't worry too much about learning styles—and what you should worry about instead.
+What I do want to do is give you, the teacher, the best reasons why you shouldn't worry too much about learning styles—and what you should focus on instead.

-The main case against learning styles are that students’ supposed “preferences” don’t actually translate to gains in learning effectiveness.
+The main case against learning styles theory is that students’ supposed “preferences” don’t actually translate to gains in learning effectiveness.

 According to Coffield et al (p.
 35), “There is simply no evidence that the model is either a desirable basis for learning or the best use of investment, teacher time, initial teacher education and professional development.”